 Oney Judge Staines gave two published newspaper interviews fifty years or so after her escape.
 The first time she told her story was to abolitionist Thomas H. Archibald of the Granite Freeman in May 1845, 49 years after her disappearance from Washington’s household.
 A facsimile of a portion of the interview is reprinted at a chapter head, but is frustratingly short and without sufficient detail.
 No explanation is given why the rest of the interview is not published in full.
 We know there is more because Dunbar mentions

 "In her 1845 interview, Judge told of her journey to Portsmouth, New Hampshire, on a vessel that was commanded by Captain John Bowles.
 Judge remained secretive about her escape almost her whole life, only announcing the name of the captain more than a decade after his death in July of 1937: 'I never told his name till after he died, and a few years since, lest they should punish him for bringing me away.'"The second interview was published New Year’s Day 1847 in an important national abolitionist newspaper, The Liberator.
 The lack of opportunity to view these original documents makes it difficult to consider this history a full-blown success.
 One critic made the point that this might be considered a “young adult” history.
-This can be to the good: Dunbar writes clearly and simply.
-She may allow some interpretation and stock historical detail to take the place of facts that might be relevant to the case she was seeking to advance.
+This can be to the good: Dunbar writes clearly and simply, though she may allow some interpretation and stock historical detail to take the place of facts that might be relevant to the case she was seeking to advance.

 For instance, it seems strange that we did not learn more about the mysterious “French gentleman” whom George Washington assumed had abducted Ona and had gotten her pregnant.
 Washington was under this misapprehension for years, understanding what happened only in 1799 when Portsmouth’s head of Maritime Customs reported to back to Washington that Ona had married a free black seaman, Jack Staines, in Portsmouth in 1797 and bore his child in 1798.